2023-24 Annual report

 —Tungasuvvingat Inuit

-Supporting people-specific priorities at key events
+Supporting Peoples-specific priorities at key events

 CPAC continued this year to foster national and international opportunities to advance First Nations, Inuit and Métis priorities and reconciliation.
 Integrating a reconciliation lens into events and initiatives that we either hosted or supported, CPAC supported cultural openings and closings for gatherings, spaces for ceremony, wellness rooms and the engagement of First Nations, Inuit and Métis Elders and Knowledge Keepers.
 Key events during this period include: